Which community colleges does the plan pay for?

 For some students, these costs may already be fully paid for by the Pell grant.
 However, for those students who do not receive full Pell coverage, the Tuition-Free Community College Plan covers the remaining costs for tuition and mandatory fees.

-This Fall 2016 – Spring 2017 year, additional funds remain available to provide up to $1,000 for college-related expenses (such as books, transportation, etc.) for those students who already receive full tuition coverage under the Pell grant.
+This Fall 2017 – Spring 2018 year, additional funds remain available to provide up to $1,000 for college-related expenses, such as books or transportation, for those students who already receive full tuition coverage under the Pell grant.
 (To receive full Pell coverage means you have an Expected Family Contribution of $0.)
-Funds may be limited annually, so check back for updates.
+The $1,000 for college expenses will be dispersed over the course of three years: $500 in the first year, $250 in the second, $250 in the third.
+Funds for college-related expenses may be limited annually for new students, so check back for updates.

 What else does the plan provide?

 All students enrolled in the Tuition-Free Community College Plan will be paired with a Success Boston